 Generally, No. While there are many types of devices in use, nearly all are waterproof (but not rated for scuba diving).
 The tracking devices should be taken with guests while off the boat (for instance, strapped to the paddleboard while out, worn while snorkelling, or placed in the tender while doing watersports).

 The arrivals process is quite well-organized and streamlined.
 Some visitors have had quicker-than-usual arrivals, others have had about an hour added to their overall journey.

-Guests can now undergo Day 4 testing at two locations, Nanny Cay Marina or Virgin Gorda Yacht Harbour.
+Guests can undergo Day 4 and Day 7 testing at two locations, Nanny Cay Marina or Virgin Gorda Yacht Harbour.

 Nanny Cay Marina: Arrive on the M Dock at the Outer Marina as early as possible.
-Guests are sent via taxi on a first come, first served basis to the Road Town Peebles Hospital.
+Guests are sent via taxi to the Road Town Peebles Hospital.
 The taxi waits for them at the clinic, then returns them to Nanny Cay.
 This journey has typically taken 50-75 min roundtrip.

 You can buy ice, dispose of trash, receive deliveries, and take on water or fuel while you are waiting for your guests Day 4 test.

 Virgin Gorda Yacht Harbour:Reservations must be made at least 24 hours in advance at Virgin Gorda Yacht Harbour.
 Refer to this attached flier for more information for using that site.

 Generally results have been available between 9:30am and 3:30pm, however guests most often receive their release certificate in the late morning.